timmyhadwen/obsidian_vault/QUO2867 (EOS Rounds Counter)/Contacts.md

 1. Cradle Electronics Heatsink - 1001792 - We have no drawing etc for this.
 Could you provide a drawing or advise whether you will provide this to us.
 2. Common Mode Choke - WCA05814 - We have no detail here other than your internal part number.
 Could you provide details or advise if you will provide this to us.
+3. MMA6825BKCW is end of life and not available from authorised suppliers.

 Kind Regards